 Term Definition

-Child A person under the age of 18, or
+Child • A person under the age of 18, or

-An 18-year old who is a full-time student in high school or a trade school and expected to graduate before turning 19.
+0 An 18-year old who is a full-time student in high school or a trade school and expected to graduate before turning 19.

 Minimum Essential Coverage Means any of the following kinds of health insurance coverage:

-CK 80 Full AHCCCS Medical Assistance benefits;
+400 Full AHCCCS Medical Assistance benefits;

 Medicare Part A;

 TriCare for Life;

 Veterans health program;

 Government health plan for Peace

 Corps volunteers;

 Group and Individual health plans, including Qualified Health Plans purchased on the Federally Facilitated marketplace;

 Employer-sponsored coverage; or

 Other health benefits coverage, such as a State health benefits risk pool.

 Minimum Essential Coverage does NOT include:

 Coverage only for accident, or disability income insurance;

 Liability insurance, including general liability insurance and automobile liability insurance;

 Workers' compensation or similar insurance;

 Automobile medical payment insurance;

-.01 Coverage for on-site medical clinics;
+0. Coverage for on-site medical clinics;

-Dental- or vision-only benefits;
+• Dental- or vision-only benefits;

 Coverage only for long-term care services;

-KK0 Coverage only for a specified disease or illness; or
+Coverage only for a specified disease or illness; or

 Hospital indemnity or other fixed indemnity insurance.

 Parent Means a natural, adoptive or step-parent.

 Relative Means any of the following:

 Grandparent (including great-

-grandparent) Brother or sister (including stepbrother or stepsister) Uncle or aunt (including great-aunt or great-uncle) Cousin (includes 1st and 2nd cousins) Nephew or niece The spouse of any of the relatives listed above, even after the marriage is ended by death or divorce.
+Brother or sister (including stepbrother or stepsister) Uncle or aunt (including great-aunt or great-uncle) Cousin (includes 1st and 2nd cousins) grandparent)

+great-uncle) , , ,

+Cousin (includes 1st and 2nd cousins) , , ,

+• Cousin (includes 1 st and 2 nd cousins)

+Nephew or niece Nephew or niece

+The spouse of any of the relatives

+listed above, even after the marriage is ended by death or divorce.